termsurf/base-book/text/packages.md

 So each deck becomes a separate file.
 But then we can combine some of them into bundles, for minimizing HTTP requests on changed files.

-The bolt.link project is all types, it is not needed at runtime.
+The bolt.note project is all types, it is not needed at runtime.
 So there is type-annotated and type-free versions of the output JS.

-So we have the base.link "compiler" form of the output JS, which is basically a direct port of the code to the compiler AST in JS.
+So we have the base.note "compiler" form of the output JS, which is basically a direct port of the code to the compiler AST in JS.
 Then we have the compiled AST output file, without any types.
-The JS base.link code is used to generate the output JS.
+The JS base.note code is used to generate the output JS.
 This outputs stuff without the types, if the types aren't directly referenced.
 If there is any code directly or indirectly referencing types, it perhaps includes all the